Upgrades to 18 parks

-Upgrades will vary depending on individual park needs, but may include new picnic shelters and tables, refurbished or upgraded toilets, carpark repairs, upgraded electric BBQs, replacement of playground equipment, signage upgrades and trail repairs.
-Subject to on-ground and industry conditions, works across the 18 parks will commence in spring 2022, following the necessary design, tender and approvals processes.
+Upgrades will vary depending on individual park needs, but may include new picnic shelters and tables, refurbished or upgraded toilets, carpark repairs, upgraded electric barbecues, replacement of playground equipment, signage upgrades and trail repairs.
+Subject to on-ground and industry conditions, works across the 18 parks are expected to commence early 2023, following the necessary design, tender and approvals processes.

 How are you deciding which upgrades happen first?